-For the nine months ended September 30, 2013, the Company was qualified to be taxed as a REIT under Code Sections 856 through 860.
+For the quarter ended March 31, 2013, the Company was qualified to be taxed as a REIT under Code Sections 856 through 860.
 As a REIT, the Company is not subject to federal income tax to the extent that it makes qualifying distributions of taxable income to its stockholders.
 To maintain qualification as a REIT, the Company must distribute at least 90% of its annual REIT taxable income to its shareholders and meet certain other requirements such as assets it may hold, income it may generate and its shareholder composition.
 It is generally the Company's policy to distribute to its shareholders all of the Company's taxable income.

 The state and local tax jurisdictions for which the Company is subject to tax-filing obligations recognize the Company's status as a REIT, and therefore, the Company generally does not pay income tax in such jurisdictions.
-The Company may, however, be subject to certain minimum state and local tax filing fees and its TRS is subject to federal, state, and local taxes
+The Company may, however, be subject to certain minimum state and local tax filing fees and its TRS is subject to federal, state, and local taxes.

-The Company did not recognize any income tax expense for each of the quarters ended September 30, 2013 and 2012.
-For each of the nine months ended September 30, 2013 and 2012, the Company recorded income tax expense of \$2 thousand, respectively.
+For each of the quarters ended March 31, 2013 and 2012, the Company recorded income tax expense of \$2 thousand.

 In general, common stock cash dividends declared by the Company will be considered ordinary income to stockholders for income tax purposes.
 From time to time, a portion of the Company's dividends may be characterized as capital gains or return of capital.
-Dividends may be characterized as qualified dividend income which is taxed at lower individual capital gains rates, as capital gains, or as a return of capital that is not subject to income tax unless such return exceeds the shareholder's basis in the Company's stock.